kasperlindau/OptiSkane/README.md

 * Converting the distances to estimated time by WALK_SPEED (currently set to 5km/h) and penalizing it with a factor of 2

 A more accurate way would be to use real GPS routes instead of just the penalized linear distance.
-The benefit of using a quite large MAX_WALK_RADIUS is that it can find faster routes.
+The benefit of using a quite large MAX_WALK_RADIUS is that it can find more journeys, which often are faster.
 The downside is that it is much more computationally expensive.

 The only inputs needed to perform a search are: origin coordinates, destination coordinates, and departure time.
 * I start by finding starting-stops within the MAX_WALK_RADIUS from the origin coordinates